 The Role of Occupational Therapy

-Occupational therapy offers special strategies to deal with carpal tunnel syndrome’s effects on daily life.
+Occupational therapy offers special strategies to deal with the effects of carpal tunnel syndrome on daily life.
 The Benefits of Occupational Therapy include exercises tailored to improve wrist movement and lessen nerve pressure.
-Therapists help adjust your workspace, like raising keyboards or suggesting ergonomic tools, to prevent strain.
+Therapists also help adjust your workspace, like raising keyboards or suggesting ergonomic tools, to prevent strain.

 Therapists use specific techniques to rebuild strength and flexibility.
 Common interventions include:

-These methods help you maintain independence in tasks like typing or gripping.
-Studies show early occupational therapy can reduce surgery rates by up to 30% in some cases.
-Therapists also teach adaptive techniques for hobbies or jobs, balancing rest and activity to avoid overuse.
+These techniques allow you to keep doing things like typing or gripping.
+Research shows that if we use occupational therapy early, the surgery rate can be reduced by up to 30%.
+Therapists also teach ways to adapt to hobbies or jobs, balancing rest and activity to prevent overuse.

 Preventing Carpal Tunnel Syndrome